hdsu-bioquant/RTG-bigdata/README.md

 Tutorial
 --------

 This is a short tutorial on using the `Bratwurst` R-package implemented using the TensorFlow framework.

+You can find an html document `02_NMF.html` in this repo with all code and outputs.

+If you want to redo the analysis yourself, you need to install the `Bratwurst` tool using the provided docker container.

-There is a previous version of `Bratwurst` on GitHub (checkout [here](https://github.com/wurst-theke/bratwurst)).
+Beware: There is a previous version of `Bratwurst` on GitHub (checkout [here](https://github.com/wurst-theke/bratwurst)).
 However, this older version uses CUDA (and not TensorFlow), and is way slower than the TensorFlow implementation provided in the Docker container!

 In order to make the installation easier, we provide a `docker` container which contains Bratwurst as well as all the dependencies (for example the TensorFlow framework.)